Discover the electric cars available from Beev

 - and solar panels.

-By specifically targeting electric vehicles, Europe aims to restore a level playing field for local manufacturerscommitted to massive investment in the energy transition, despite higher production costs.
+By specifically targeting electric vehicles, Europe aims to restore a level playing field for its local manufacturersWe are committed to massive investment in the energy transition, despite higher production costs.

 The measures applied

-Since Friday July 5, the European Union has been applying additional customs duties, known as "countervailing duties", to electric vehicles manufactured in Chinese factories, on top of the existing 10% tax.
+Since Friday 5 July, the European Union has been applying additional customs duties, known as "countervailing duties", to electric vehicles manufactured in Chinese factories, in addition to existing taxes of 10 %.

-Please note that these taxes are provisionalpending the introduction of definitive tariffs in November if no agreement is reached with China.
+Note that these taxes are provisionalThis is pending the introduction of definitive tariffs in November if no agreement is reached with China.

-But that's not all: for these new tariffs to be validated, the unanimous approval of theunanimous approval of all 27 member states is required..
-The proposal will be rejected if a qualified majority (at least 15 countries representing 65% of the EU population) opposes it.
+But that's not all: for these new tariffs to be validated, theunanimous approval by all 27 Member States is required.
+The proposal will be rejected if a qualified majority (at least 15 countries representing 65 % of the population of the European Union) opposes it.

 According to a press release from the European Commission, the surcharges imposed are as follows:

-Other manufacturers could face an average 21% if they cooperated with the Commission's investigation..
-In this case, manufacturers will be subject to a rate of 37,6 %.
-As these are only provisional countervailing duties, the funds will be deposited in a dedicated funds will be deposited in a dedicated account and will only be collected in the autumn if these taxes become definitive.
+Other manufacturers could suffer a average increase of 21 % if they cooperated with the Commission's investigation.
+Where applicable, builders will be subject to a rate of 37,6 %.
+As these are only provisional countervailing duties at time T, the funds will be deposited in a dedicated account and will not be collected until autumn if these taxes become definitive.

-Worth noting Brussels is taking a softer line than the United States, which recently decided to raise tariffs on Chinese electric vehicles from 25% to 100%.
+Worth noting Brussels is taking a softer line than the United States, which recently decided to increase customs duties on Chinese electric vehicles by 100 %, compared with 25 % previously.

-According to the German Kiel Institute, the application of these additional duties could lead to a a 42% drop in imports of electric vehicles from China.
-However, this drop could be offset by an increase in sales by European manufacturers and imports from third countries.
-Finally, theexpected impact on electric car prices in Europe remains moderate, with an estimated increase of between 0.3% and 0.9%..
+According to the German Kiel Institute, the application of these additional duties could result in a 42 % decrease in imports of electric vehicles from China.
+However, this fall could be offset by an increase in sales by European manufacturers and imports from third countries.
+Finally, theexpected impact on electric car prices in Europe remains moderate, with estimated increase of between 0.3 % and 0.9 %.

 The reaction of Chinese and European manufacturers

-As stated in the previous article, Beijing has threatened threats of retaliation against the EU..
+As stated in the previous article, Beijing has formulated a number of threats of reprisals against the EU.

-In mid-June, China initiated anti-dumping investigation on European on imports of European pork, following a similar investigation launched in January concerning brandiesnotably cognac.
+China has initiated mid-June an anti-dumping investigation on imports of European pork, following a similar investigation launched in January into eaux-de-vieincluding the cognac.

 But that's not all: the Chinese press also mentions :